 All of the above make up a settlement software for a real estate transaction.
 Such software has never been in place in the United States, as far as we know.
 There have been cases with settlement via software in other countries, but these happened without smart contracts.
 One such company was acquired for over $1 billion last year.

 While the property-buying process via smart contracts might seem complicated, it is actually very simple.
-Here is a two-minute video:
+Here is a video: